kapilyadav-17/e-commerce/README.md

 # e-commerce
-Simple e-commerce application on microservice architecture for learning purpose
+Simple e-commerce application on microservice architecture for learning purpose.
+Trying to learn popularly used technology, framework and it's libraries.

 microservices and tech stack:
 1. customer - Spring